techlove/gitclick/README.md

 I got tired of manually copy pasting names and descriptions, maybe you are too.

-If I'm automating something for my own use, and I might as well share it, because others may want to do the same thing, however specific the application.
+If I'm automating something for my own use, I might as well share it, because others may want to do the same thing, however specific the application.

 If you're using **Clickup** you might find this tool useful, if not, you've wasted a lot of time reading all the way to this point of the README and should probably go do something else.